 The creation itself has value for me.
 It is a joy to be in this creation.
 Expressing yourself.
 So I do it largely for myself 🙂 The moments are the most important, NOT THEIR EFFECT (although I must admit that I am thinking of writing a book).

-By the way, I would like to thank all those who write to me directly to my e-mail.
+By the way, I would like to thank all those who write to me directly by e-mail.
 If possible, I try to write back regularly.
 But as many of you know, I quite often encourage you to live where you are.
 Not in the email.

 Because in my opinion, real life doesn't happen on the Internet.
 And it will never be.
 Unless our race develops in such a way that we start to contact extrasensory and then the Internet will move to our minds.